The Interoperable Europe Act: a revolution in the design of public services?

 A new paradigm for public services?

-As EU Commission President Ursula von der Leyen has clearly pointed out in the letter of intent that accompanied her 2022 State of the Union Address, digital transformation - and innovation in general - has become even more important in light of the recent health and geopolitical crises.
+As EU Commission President Ursula von der Leyen pointed out in the letter of intent that accompanied her 2022 State of the Union Address, digital transformation - and innovation in general - has become even more important in light of recent health and geopolitical crises.
 This brings us to the new role that the public sector will have to play in strengthening the EU’s innovation capacity.
 Achieving that strategic goal will ultimately require a change of paradigm in how public administration works.
 It will need to operate in a fully accessible and highly transparent way, using open-source technologies and building on modern e-government concepts like the share-and-reuse principle and the once-only principle (OOP).

-Sopra Steria: expert in interoperability
+Sopra Steria: experts in interoperability

 The Interoperable Europe Act is clearly an important part of the European Commission’s efforts to develop a trusted environment for the uptake of interoperability assets and the creation of an interoperability mindset.
-The Commission not only aims to succeed in those efforts while fostering inclusion and improving the accessibility of public services, but also without falling into the trap of over-regulation.
+The Commission aims not only to succeed in those efforts while fostering inclusion and improving the accessibility of public services, but also without falling into the trap of over-regulation.

 What are your thoughts on the EU’s interoperability strategy?
 Don’t hesitate to contact us and enter the discussion!